Mindfulness Activities for Anxious Children

 How does this help with anxiety?

 Because mindfulness encourages focusing on the present moment, it helps to ground our minds and reduce overthinking about things we are worried about.
 Observing our anxious thoughts without judgment, recognizing they are temporary, and using specific exercises all help to reduce the effect of anxiety and allow for a more balanced response to stressors and triggers.
-Also, by doing deep breathing exercises or body scanning, our body’s relaxation response is activated and physical symptoms begin to calm down too!
+Also, by doing deep breathing exercises or body scanning, our body’s relaxation response is activated, and physical symptoms begin to calm down, too!

 How can my child use this at home?

-Mindfulness can come in many forms, which means there are many options to choose from depending on what you need each day.
-Below are a few of the most common mindfulness exercises that are easy for children with anxiety to use, both at home and at school.
-As with any new skill, practice makes perfect, so I would encourage you to do it alongside your child while they are learning.
-It might even help you too!
+Mindfulness can come in many forms, meaning there are several options to choose from depending on what you need each day.
+Below are a few of the most common mindfulness exercises that are easy for children with anxiety to use, both at home and at school.If your child is older, many of these same grounding and mindfulness strategies can also support teens experiencing anxiety.
+See our blog on How To Help A Teenager With Anxiety: Tips For Parents.

 Breathing Exercises: